 Not just data trapped in spreadsheets.

-Not just fundraising teams losing hours every week to admin, reporting, re-keying,
+Not just fundraising teams losing hours every week to admin, reporting, re-keying, chasing, exporting, importing and fixing.

-The real damage is that the sector doing some of the most human work in the world has
+The real damage is that the sector doing some of the most human work in the world has been trained to believe it should always be last in line for the best tools.

 I don’t believe that.